sugalvojau/simple-reactjs-app-in-docker/README.md

 `docker run -p 3000:3000 -v /app/node_modules -v $(pwd):/app 886c9796ccea`
 (other than Linux OS may need some modifications for `$(pwd)` part)

+## Use in test (without docker-compose)

+`docker build -f Dockerfile.dev .`

+Find the image ID, let's say it is 886c9796ccea.

+`docker run -it 886c9796ccea npm run test`

 # Steps ALREADY USED to create the app